 If you’re not sure which dates are best for your child, we can help!
 We do this all the time and offer free consultations for exactly this purpose.
 Click here to schedule a free consultation, and we’ll use your child’s PSAT score or SAT/ACT practice score to determine the best test timing for your child.

 Decide How to Prepare

 There are essentially three ways a child can prepare for the SAT/ACT.

 1. Independent Prep – If you have a very independent, motivated student with strong practice test results, they might be fine buying a book or using an online resource to practice independently.

-3. Private Tutoring – The advantage of private tutoring—and the reason it’s the only option we offer—is that it can be customized to each child.
-Our tutors can work with your child to identify their strengths and areas for improvement.
-By focusing personalized instruction on the skills a child finds most challenging, the tutor is more likely to help boost their score.
+3. Private Tutoring – The advantage of one-to-one tutoring— and the reason it’s the only option we offer— is that it can be customized to each child.
+Our academic coaches can work with your child to identify their strengths and areas for improvement.
+By focusing personalized instruction on the skills a child finds most challenging, the academic coach is more likely to help boost their score.

-To learn more about our test prep tutoring during COVID-19, click here.
-You can also click here to schedule a free consultation.
-Our test prep experts are happy to answer your questions and handpick a tutor for your child’s testing needs!
+To learn more about our test prep coaching click here.
+Our Educational Experts are happy to answer your questions and handpick a College Admissions Coach for your child’s testing needs.

 Read our last post in this special series on college admissions: Control What You Can: Test Prep Factors to Consider in COVID-19.